Article I – Name

 1. Support the Utah Republican Party Platform and the promotion of its values and ideals;

-3. Provide information, support, training, and guidance to Native American Republicans interested in elected or appointed political office;
+3. Provide information, support, training, and guidance to Native America interested in elected or appointed political office;

-5. Provide a voice for Native Americans in Utah Politics and in the Utah Republican Party.
+5. Provide a voice for Native Americans in Politics and in the Republican Party.

 Article III – Membership

-1. Membership in URNAC shall be open to registered Republicans in good standing who support the objectives listed in Article II.
+1. Voting Membership in URNAC shall be open to registered Utah Republicans in good standing who support the objectives listed in Article II.

-2. Membership may be terminated if members are no longer registered Republicans, oppose the objectives of the group, or work against the stated objectives.
-Members may also resign their membership upon written notice to the President and Secretary.
+2. Voting Membership may be terminated if members are no longer registered Republicans in Utah, oppose the objectives of the organization, or work against its stated objectives.

-3. Though contributions are invited and encouraged, no membership dues are required.
+7. Though contributions are invited and encouraged, no Membership Dues are required.

 Article IV – Officers